 When we refer to "we," "our," and "us" in this report, we mean Raymond James Financial, Inc. and/or our consolidated subsidiaries.
-When we refer to the "RJ Bank" in this report, we mean our bank subsidiary Raymond James Bank, and its subsidiaries.
+When we refer to the "Raymond James Bank" in this report, we mean our bank subsidiary Raymond James Bank, and its subsidiaries.
+When we refer to the "TriState Capital Bank" in this report, we mean our bank subsidiary TriState Capital Bank, and its subsidiaries.